x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ![Microsoft 365 and Office 365 to partner organization connector options](../../media/93cb9e70-f8d8-4e63-bb92-caafd8b79ad7.png)

 Click **Next**, and follow the instructions in the wizard.
 Click the **Help** or **Learn More** links if you need more information.
 The wizard will guide you through setup.
-At the end, make sure your connector validates.
+At the end, ensure your connector validates.
 If the connector does not validate, see [Validate connectors](validate-connectors.md) for help resolving issues.

 If you want to create a secure channel with your partner organization in both directions, set up a connector that restricts mail flow from your partner organization to Microsoft 365 or Office 365.